AdobeDocs/experience-manager-htl.en/help/using/getting-started.md

 In this example, in case the HTML `head` and `body` elements are placed in different files, the `clientlib.html` template would then have to be loaded in each file that needs it.

-The section on the [template & call](block-statements.md#template-call) statements provides more details about how declaring and calling such templates work.
+The section on the template &amp; call statements in the [HTL specification](specification.md) provides more details about how declaring and calling such templates work.

 ### Passing Data to the Client {#passing-data-to-the-client}